DrakeCannan/insightchallenge/README.md

-# Insight Data Science Challenge
+# Insight Data Engineering Challenge
 I programmed my solution to this challenge on Java, testing on version 1.8.0_65 and using the libraries in the Java Development Toolkit 8 (8u65) as well as the default libraries.
 I tested on Cygwin so hopefully everything compiles properly on Linux.

 ## Part 1: Cleaning tweet text